 Peel and devein your shrimp.
 Be sure to remove the tails.
 Next, toss the shrimp with buttermilk, making sure they’re well coated.
 Drain the buttermilk in a colander and add the shrimp to a large mixing bowl.
 Then, toss the shrimp with cornstarch until they are well coated.
 Shake off any excess cornstarch.

+Fry 5-6 shrimp at a time making sure not to overcrowd the pan.
 Cook for 1-2 minutes per side or until the shrimp are crispy.
 Use a spider strainer to remove them from the oil.
-Place the cooked shrimp on a paper towel to absorb any excess oil.
-Repeat for all shrimp.

 Assemble